AidySun/Data-Structure-and-Algorithm/README.md

 They are `T(n) = O(n)` and no-comparison between data.

 * Bucket Sort (桶排序)
-  * data can be spitted to some buckets
+  * data can be spited to some buckets
   * suitable for data from disk
 * Counting Sort
   * specific bucket sort, put same value in one bucket